dinamite-toolkit/dinamite-toolkit.github.io/_pages/home.md

 ---
 # DINAMITE toolkit

+DINAMITE compiler pass is available at https://github.com/dinamite-toolkit/dinamite

+If you want to try it out, the best thing to do is click on Quick Start above and follow the instructions.

 DINAMITE toolkit is an ecosystem of tools for program analysis revolving around a powerful instrumentation pass written for the LLVM compiler infrastructure.